TheJelmega/prog-lang/design/README.md

 ```

 A struct expression creates a structure, enum, or union value.
-There are 3 forms of this expression, corresponding in the 3 types it can create
+There are 3 forms of this expression, corresponding in the 3 types it can create.

 #### Struct (& union) expression

 A struct expressions with fields enclosed in curly braces allows the specifying of values for each individual field in the structure.

-A unions is created as a struct expression with only a single field.
+A union is created as a struct expression with only a single field.

 ##### Functional update syntax

-An struct expression tha constructs a value of a struct type can terminate with a `..` followed by an expression.
+An struct expression that constructs a value of a struct type can terminate with a `..` followed by an expression.
 This entire expression uses the given values for fields that were specified and moved or copies the remaining fields from the base expression.
 As with all struct expressions, all of hte views of tghe struct must be visble, even those not explicitly named.